Jordi Pericot i Canaleta: Work

 His plastic work tries to go beyond pure optical and kinetic research to get an analysis of perceptual laws and their communicative value.
 Through form and color, emptiness and light, it produces various three-dimensional constructions subject to the laws of permutation, variation and repetition.

 He has exhibited in Barcelona, Madrid, Bilbao, the Canary Islands, Valencia, France, Germany, Italy and the USA.
 Currently, his work is represented in the contemporary art museums of Madrid, Ottawa, Seville, Iowa, Ibiza, Helsinki and Santiago de Chile, among others.
 The town of El Masnou, where he was born and raised, has dedicated a space called "Jordi Pericot Kinetic Art Space", within the El Masnou Municipal Nautical Museum.
 It is the only permanent space dedicated to the author and the only permanent collection of kinetic art in Spain.
+His work is currently on show at Baubo art gallery in El Masnou, his hometown.